drift7rs/RobloxExitSteamVR/README.md

 Simple script to automatically close SteamVR when Roblox launches it.

-Install instructions: Download latest release from releases, extract .zip file and follow README.txt for instructions.
+Install instructions: Download latest release from releases, extract .zip file and follow Installation Instructions.txt for instructions.

 THIS IS NOT 100% MADE BY ME!!!
 ChatGPT was used in the making of this, specifically "RobloxExitSteamVR.bat".